 3. Institutions to which this Act applies

-- (1) This Act, to the extent indicated in the Act, applies to-

-- (a) departments;
+- (1) This Act, to the extent indicated in the Act, applies to- - (a) departments;

-- (b) public entities listed in Schedule 2 or 3;

-- (c) constitutional institutions; and

-- (d) Parliament, subject to subsection (2).
+- (b) public entities listed in Schedule 2 or 3; - (c) constitutional institutions; and - (d) Parliament and the provincial legislatures, subject to subsection (2).